How to Paint an Iris one stroke at a time. An acrylic painting lesson for a lovely Iris, or two.

 I started with a pattern drawn on to my paper…(I took photographs from my Iris in the garden and made a pattern)

-I doubled loaded my 3/4″ brush with my paint and started with the very back, top petals.
-With a ruffled scallop stroke I paint on the first petal with the white to the outside.
+1.Double load the 3/4″ brush with the paint and started with the very back, top petals.
+With a ruffled scallop stroke paint on the first petal with the white to the outside.
 The top petals are all going to have the white on the outer edge.
 In the video you get to see me paint the purple Iris also.

 Keep Layering Petals

-Reload your brush between each petal.
-Now you will start the bottom petals.
+4. Reload your brush between each petal.
 The bottom petals with have the blue on the outside edge.

 This iris has three lower petals.
 Layer them as you wish.